dieremy/Philosophers/README.md

 by using the sem_init function for process and threads -> <i>int sem_init(sem_t *sem, int pshared, unsigned int value);</i>
 - sem = semaphore to be initialized
-- pshared = this argument specifies if initialized sem is shared between processes or threads non-zero value = sem shared btw processes zero value = sem shared btw threads
+- pshared = this argument specifies if initialized sem is shared between processes or threads\n non-zero value = sem shared btw processes\n zero value = sem shared btw threads
 - value = value to assign to new initialized semaphore